Table of Contents

 You might not think your sense of balance comes into play at your desk, but it does!
-Moving around in safe and comfortable postures is healthy.
+Moving around in both safe and comfortable postures is healthy.
 Change your position, maintain good posture.
 So stand and walk every opportunity you get.
 Think about your office workspace design.
 Put the printer at the other end of the room so that you have to get up and walk to get what you printed.
 That is much healthier than an awkward reach over behind your back, with you half falling out of your seat.

 You can learn more about your eighth sense, interoception.
 It tells you when you are hungry, thirsty, tired, or need to use the bathroom.
 It is an internal body sense.
 So drink lots of water and then get up to go to the bathroom!
 Being well-hydrated is a huge bonus to your health and work.
 And the walk breaks to go to the bathroom make you move!

 You will love your workspace and make it productive again by paying attention to your eight senses.
 And address your mental health at work, too!
 Host sensory-friendly virtual meetings.
 Did you know you can make your presentations sensory-friendly?